solar panels

 Embracing renewable energy could be a key factor in improving public health on a global scale.
 Healthcare professionals are among those calling for greater accountability at the intersection of climate change and global health.
 While the primary focus of climate change is typically centered around environmental factors, such as rising ocean levels and the melting of polar ice caps, climate change experts believe that shifting the conversation towards public health consequences will inspire greater change.

 Increasingly, the effects of climate change are becoming personal rather than solely environmentally based.
 Around the globe, we have seen rising rates of infectious diseases, childhood diseases, and heat-induced heart attacks, all of which can be directly attributed to climate change.
-The Centers for Disease Control and Prevention (CDC), in fact, report that rising temperatures, increasing levels of carbon dioxide, and more extreme weather are linked to a variety of health threats.
+The Centers for Disease Control and Prevention (CDC), in fact, report that rising temperatures, increasing levels of carbon dioxide, and more extreme are linked to a variety of health threats.
 These threats range from malnutrition and respiratory allergies to mental health impacts.

 The good news is that may be a viable solution to the global health crisis stemming from climate change.
 In March 2019, Healthcare in America identified the numerous human health-related advantages of solar power, including better air quality and increased food security.
 There may be economic benefits as well, as the cost of installation continues to decrease.